PostgresApp/PostgresApp/docs/documentation/update.md

 From Postgres.app 9.5.x.x or 9.6.x.x
 ------------------------------------
-You can upgrade to Postgres.app 2 just by replacing the the app in your applications folder.
+You can upgrade to Postgres.app 2 just by replacing the app in your `/Applications` folder.

 1. Quit the old version of Postgres.app
-2. Download the new version of Postgres.app
+2. Download the new version of Postgres.app and double-click the downloaded `.dmg`
-3. Replace the old version in /Applications with the new version
+3. Replace the old version in `/Applications` with the new version
-4. Double click.
+4. Double-click the new version.
    Postgres.app 2 will automatically detect the existing data directories if they are in the standard location.
    If you are using a different location, add them manually by opening the sidebar and clicking the plus button.